sah2ed/predix-volcano-app/docs/architecture/services.rst

 A few implementation notes:

-- The *setup/ingest_data.py* script demonstrates populating the Asset Service
+- The *setup/ingest_data.py* script demonstrates populating the Predix Asset service
-- The asset service lets you determine your own URI scheme to represent assets and asset relationships and is a required argument.
+- The Predix Asset service lets you determine your own URI scheme to represent assets and asset relationships and is a required argument.
 There is a max depth to these URIs is two levels.
 A nested resource relationship is not recommended (ie. /volcano/:id/node/:id )